HenrySaya/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 this is a program that prints numbers from 0 to 99 in ascending order with tw0 digits. last number is followed by a newline
 Rest of the numbers are separated by , followed by space and all done in one for loop with two print statements with string.format

+6-print_comb3.py
+This is a program that prints all the possible combination of two digits whereby 01 and 10 are considered same combination thus our combination is unique in that sense